arcticfoxrc/pennywise/public/docs/setup.md

   requires adding a billing account to your Firebase project, for which a credit card is mandatory.

 > **Note:** I have been using this project for tracking my expenses for the last 2 years, and I have rarely crossed the
 > free tier limits.
-On a few occasions, I was billed ₹1-2 when I was testing Firestore with a high volume of requests.
+Occasionally, I was billed ₹1-2 when I was testing Firestore with a high volume of requests.
 > However, you can set up a billing budget to receive reminder emails, which helps ensure you stay within your desired
 > spending limits.